leostera/caramel/manual/src/introduction.md

 Caramel aims to make building type-safe concurrent programs a productive and fun experience.

-Caramel should let anyone with existing OCaml or Reason experience
+Caramel should let anyone with existing OCaml or Reason experience be up and running without having to relearn the entire languages.

 Caramel strives to integrate with the larger ecosystem of BEAM languages, like Erlang, Elixir, Gleam, Purerl, LFE, and Hamler.